mdrymon/knotbeard/README.md

 # knotbeard
-Application that searches for and manages your TV shows
+Application that searches for and manages your TV shows based on Node.Js Strongloop